-- Increasing the proportion of affordable housing on all sites from 33% to 50%: Given the findings of the analysis (based on August 2008 cost and value assumptions), it is appropriate to infer that 50% affordable housing provision is likely to be feasible on large greenfield sites across the District.
+- Increasing the proportion of affordable housing on all sites from 33% to 50%: Given the findings of the analysis (based on August 2008 cost and value assumptions), it is appropriate to infer that 50% affordable housing provision is likely to be feasible only in some instances on large greenfield sites across the District.
 The scale of the development to achieve economies of scale, timing of the development to at least reach the August 2008 prices and adequate existing provision of social infrastructure will be the key factors for achieving such high levels of affordable housing.
 Alternatively, promoting land owners to actively work in partnership with Registered Social Landlords (RSLs) at pre development stages can facilitate development sites to make higher affordable housing contributions than the current 33% target. - Increasing the proportion of affordable housing on all sites from 33% to 100%: The private sector operates with two core objectives of maintaining a positive cash flow and profitability.
 Hence, it is highly unlikely for the District to achieve this scenario under open market conditions.
 However, as mentioned earlier, active RSL participation in Staffordshire Moorlands' housing market can facilitate individual sites to make higher affordable housing contributions than the current 33% target, potentially up to 100%.

-- The Council's emerging new affordable housing policy (Policy H2 Affordable and Local Housing Needs) suggests a 'target' of 40% affordable housing (subject to negotiations on reduced developer contributions for other social infrastructure elements) in towns and 50% in villages.
-This is broadly inline with the findings of this study. - Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to sites of 5 dwellings or more: The analysis demonstrates that there would not be sufficient economies of scale for house builders to profitably deliver the smaller spectrum of development schemes.
-In particular, small schemes (less than 15 units) will struggle to offset affordable housing contributions in the form of 33% of total dwellings.
-However, in saying that, it is recognised that PPS3 advises that Local Planning Authorities can set lower minimum thresholds than 15 dwellings, where viable and practicable, including in rural areas.
-The findings of the strategic viability assessment suggest that low thresholds could be achieved in rural areas.
-However, such policies should promote affordable housing for local residents to meet the local needs. - Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to any sites coming forward as a housing development: As highlighted above, the analysis suggests that small housing development schemes of less than 15 units are unlikely to be profitable with a 33% affordable housing contribution, particularly in the current market conditions. - Requiring all housing sites below the current or any new thresholds to make a financial contribution towards meeting the affordable housing needs of the local area: In the current economic climate, any significant increases in the affordable housing contributions or changes in thresholds will impact negatively on the development viability of the District's housing land supply.
+- Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to sites of 5 dwellings or more: The analysis demonstrates that there would not be sufficient economies of scale for house builders to profitably deliver the smaller spectrum of development schemes.
+In particular, small schemes (less than 15 units) will struggle to offset affordable housing contributions in the form of 33% of total dwellings. - Reducing the threshold from sites of 15 dwellings (0.5 hectares) or more to any sites coming forward as a housing development: As highlighted above, the analysis suggests that small housing development schemes of less than 15 units are unlikely to be profitable with a 33% affordable housing contribution, particularly in the current market conditions. - Requiring all housing sites below the current or any new thresholds to make a financial contribution towards meeting the affordable housing needs of the local area: In the current economic climate, any significant increases in the affordable housing contributions or changes in thresholds will impact negatively on the development viability of the District's housing land supply.
 This can stem the development rate over the medium term.
 However, working in partnership with land owners and house builders, the Council could transparently agree a nominal financial contribution on a site by site basis.
 It has not been possible to determine the level and timing of such financial contributions, not least because these inferences will form part of individual negotiations which would reflect the prevailing market conditions, contributions to infrastructure provision and site abnormalities.